Make-School-Courses/CS-1.3-Core-Data-Structures/Class9.md

 ### Stretch Challenges
 - Implement this additional `BinarySearchTree` class instance method:
     - `delete(item)` - remove `item` from the tree, if present, or else raise `ValueError` (*hint: break this down into cases based on how many children the node containing `item` has and implement helper methods for subtasks of the more complex cases*)
+- Write additional unit tests for the `BinarySearchTree` class
+    - Include several test cases for the `delete` instance method covering each case handled by the algorithm
 - Implement binary search tree with singly linked list nodes (having only one link to another node) instead of binary tree nodes (having two links to other nodes)